-A lot of these apps use Cognitive behavioral therapy (CBT) techniques to educate patients with anxiety or depression how to identify negative thinking patterns and the sources that may trigger or worsen their condition.
+A lot of these apps use Cognitive behavioral therapy (CBT) and other relaxation techniques for anxiety to educate patients with anxiety or depression how to identify negative thinking patterns and the sources that may trigger or worsen their condition.
 Other apps use simpler techniques, such as meditation or relaxation, which can also be useful in treating anxiety, depression, and other mental and emotional difficulties.

 None of these apps, however, should be used to replace the conventional therapy.
 They can be used only as a supplement.